StreamX Command Line Interface (CLI)

 1. StreamX Option config source.

-Only selected properties are exposed as CLI options.
+Only selected properties are exposed to be CLI options.

 2. Environment variables.